Clicky

 Vacuum-Seal and Store your Dehydrated Beans

 After you've dehydrated your beans, it's time to store them.
-Whether for long- or short-term storage, you need to use a food vacuum sealer so you can remove the air in your storage bags.
+Whether for long- or short-term storage, you need to use a food vacuum sealer so you can remove the air.
 I personally love the Foodsaver brand.

 A Foodsaver food vacuum-sealing machine draws the air out of the vacuum-sealer bags.
-Remember to add a 100cc oxygen absorber inside the vacuum-sealer bag, prior to drawing the air out!
+Remember to add a 100cc oxygen absorber inside the vacuum-sealer bag, before drawing the air out!

 Rehydrate your dehydrated beans with clean cold water.
-Beans can remain a little tough, even after dehydrating them.
+Granted, beans can remain a little tough, even after dehydrating them.

 Beans, when dried, such as Great Northern Beans, Red Beans, and Lima Beans are an excellent source of protein and other nutrients, making them a great addition to any backpacking meal.